 The digestive properties of sage essential oil help the food to decompose because it promotes the secretion of bile and gastric juices.
-Also, microbial growth is inhibited in the digestive system.
+Moreover, microbial growth is inhibited in the digestive system.
 It is those microbes that keep us from digesting food properly.

 It Is A Natural Disinfectant

 There are many germs and diseases around us, so people work hard to keep their homes disinfected.
 The majority of products that claim to do this are nothing more than harmful chemicals.
 When you use sage essential oil, it disinfects things naturally.

 You will appreciate the ability of this essential oil to disinfect because it has antiseptic, antimicrobial, antibacterial, and antifungal properties.
 Regardless of whether an infection is internal or external, it can protect you from that issue.
 The essential oil of sage is a powerful disinfectant.

 It Acts As An Antimicrobial Agent

 Since sage essential oil fights against fungal infections, it also is effective against microbial infections.
 Small cuts and wounds can get irritated easily but using sage helps the fight against those harmful infections.
 Many different healthful properties within this essential oil provide those benefits.